 Handline fishing is as ancient as spearfishing.

-A very simple way of fishing, with minimal gear, used today by many Bushcraft survivalist (find out more about that here insert the link) because of its simplistic and ease-of-use tactic on fishing.
+A very simple way of fishing, with minimal gear, used today by many Bushcraft survivalist (find out more about handling with The 2018 Ultimate Guide for Beginner Bushcraft) because of its simplistic and ease-of-use tactic on fishing.

 Handlining takes only a few item:

 2. a weight of some sort

 4. some bait or lure.